vertical-knowledge/ripozo-sqlalchemy/README.rst

     from ripozo_sqlalchemy import AlchemyManager, ScopedSessionHandler

     # A session handler if responsible for getting
-    # And handling a session after either a successful or unsuccesful request
+    # And handling a session after either a successful or unsuccessful request
     session_handler = ScopedSessionHandler(engine)

     # This is the code that is specific to ripozo-sqlalchemy